danny-baker/deploy-beast-datascience-vm/README.md

 ### 9. The great build

 This is the moment you have been waiting for: we are ready to build the infrastructure.
-From the Azure CLI ensure you navigate to the current working directory where the `vmdeploy.bicep` file resides.
+From the Azure CLI ensure you navigate to the current working directory where the `vmdeploy.bicep` files reside.
 You must also be logged into your account via the Az CLI (step 6).
 Compile and deploy the VM, passing in the paramaters.
 Let's assume you decide on username: jamesbond / password: G0|den3y3

 **Build with username/password only**